If you want to find private EFL students and an accredited TEFL teacher, you have come to the right place.

 A TEFL teacher’s career can be overwhelming yet rewarding.
 Many new teachers are unsure about it.
 They’re uncertain of their ability to teach or terrified at the thought of standing in front of a class of 30 faces staring back expectantly.
 Testing your teaching skills on students one-on-one can be an excellent way to decide if you have a knack for teaching English as a foreign language online.
 Private lessons are convenient for gaining valuable teaching experience, developing confidence, and earning extra cash.

 Who are private students?

 As with people who want to learn another language, many private students work or study full-time and cannot commit to classes or a language course.
-This is because they have little time, and fitting into school schedules can be difficult.
-Other times, students would rather have one-on-one lessons than learning English in a classroom setting, so hiring a private tutor is a more flexible option.
+They have little time, and fitting into school schedules can be difficult.
+Other times, students would rather have one-on-one lessons than learn English in a classroom setting, so hiring a private tutor is a more flexible option.

 How do I find private EFL students?

 If you want to find private EFL students, advertising is the key.
 If you work for a school, they will more than likely have a clause in your contract disallowing you from giving private lessons to their clients.
 This is just fair.
 The students you teach and have met through the language school employing you are not your clients.
 They are not your students because you did not find them.
 It was the school that found them.
 This is also unprofessional, and you will get a bad reputation as someone taking business away from the school.
 Creating a reputation for yourself amongst international students who want to learn English opens you to word-of-mouth recommendations.
 While you may not teach Alvaro because he’s in the English class you’re teaching for the school that employs you, there is nothing to stop you from teaching his friend, Isabel.